 Scratch cards are also playable online.
 They appear under “instants” on the ALC website.
 For many games, you can pick your own stake level (with the prizes changing to match).
 Novelty games include game show-themed options.

 If you have a losing scratch card or lottery ticket, check out the second chance section of the ALC site.
-This gives you draw entries, with prizes totaling $40,000 per month across the Atlantic provinces available.
+This gives you draw entries, with prizes totalling $40,000 per month across the Atlantic provinces available.

 Online casino games in New Brunswick

 You can play a full range of virtual casino games from New Brunswick via the Atlantic Lottery Corp. portal.
-The most popular games are online slots.
+The most popular games are online slot games.
 You will find many favourites from live casinos, including new games like Anchorman and Ghostbusters.
 IGT MegaJackpots games like Golden Goddess and Cleopatra offer the chance to win prize funds of more than half a million dollars.

-Table games include blackjack, baccarat, three card poker and roulette, while a series of video poker variations are available under the Game King brand.
+Table games include online blackjack, baccarat, three card poker and roulette, while a series of video poker variations are available under the Game King brand.
 Bingo games run regularly.
 They use the 75-ball format and include a social element where you can chat via text with other players.

 Sports betting in New Brunswick

-Responsible gambling in New Brunswick
+Responsible gambling and the New Brunswick lottery

 Information regarding responsible gambling in New Brunswick is available under the PlayWise section of the Atlantic Lottery website.
 PlayWise states, “Gambling should always be safe and fun.
 In fact, responsible gambling is one of Atlantic Lottery’s core values.
 We created PlayWise to help you be an informed player.
 Because informed players know the facts, they play for fun, not for money.”